provided-space/provided-library/README.md

 This features allows developers to encrypt their strings before shipping and decrypt them at runtime.
 Simply pass your value and encryption key to receive the encrypted String.

 ### Security
-This feature guaratees that the library can only be loaded within an Provided environment.
+This feature guarantees that the library can only be loaded within a Provided environment.
 We highly recommend using this together with string encryption in order to prevent a decryption procedure from third-party.

 ### Microsoft Login